 Seriously, what could top my first snow experience and first ski lesson in Yamanashi?
 Practically none, but other treats this prefecture near Tokyo could offer were more than charming.
 That turned out to be food so oishi and some ninja moves so out of the blue.

 Ah, to be in a small town trapped in a big city.
 In just a week’s stay, I felt in the zone in Taito-ku, one of Tokyo’s more traditional wards encompassing the quaint districts of Ueno and Asakusa.
 I could live here, I thought.
 Having been welcomed so warmly by friendly, familiar faces accounted for that sense of home.
 My student-turned-friend Taka came by within minutes of my arrival.

 Like a moth to a flame.
 That was how I had a night of light with my naughty friend Yuka.
 She suggested we see the annual extravagant LED light display commonly known in Japan as “illumination.”
-The word effectively lured me to scenic harbor city Yokohama.
+The word effectively lured me to scenic Minato Mirai, the harbor development of Yokohama.
 A walk on the boardwalk certainly delivered.
 The skyline was wholly lit-up with a galaxy of colored pin lights outshining actual stars.

 3W was shorthand for three sales a week.
-For us put-upon salespeople, though, it meant work, work, work!
+For us put-upon salespeople, it meant work, work, work!
 That was my ancient past as a life planner for a Japanese insurance company in Manila.
 Our big boss, Sawaki-san, demanded nothing less than Japanese-style work ethic.
 I had never looked back on it as fondly as I did in Tokyo Metro 20 years later.
 I fancied myself as a salaryman for a day.